uber/signals-ios/README.md

 }].cancelsAfterNextFire = YES;
 ```

 The callback is by default called on the same NSOperationQueue than the signal fires on.
-To change this, simply change the operationQueue parameter of the returned UBSignalObserver.
+To have it fire on a different queue, simply change the operationQueue parameter of the returned UBSignalObserver.

 ```objective-c
 [networkRequest.onNetworkResult addObserver:self